HobnobMancer/SI_Hobbs_et_al_fungal_cazomes/README.md

 * Using principal component analysis and single-linkage hierarchical clustering to explore differences in the CAZome composiotns and map on taxonomy to these data

 ## Screening for positive selection

+**method to be added**

+All output from the positive selection screen for RKL00490.1 and AIE38009.1, incuding their _in silco_ characterisation are available in the directory `positive_selection_candidates`.